cpageler93/AwtrixKit/README.md

 try await client.updateApp(name: "app1", request: .init(text: "Hello World"))
 ```

+## Requirements

+- Swift 5.0 or higher
+- A Ulanzi TC001 pixel clock
+- Network connection to the Ulanzi TC001
+- **AWTRIX3** custom firmware installed on the Ulanzi TC001.
+You can find more information and installation instructions [here](https://blueforcer.github.io/awtrix3).

 ## Contributions

 Contributions are welcome!
 Please fork this repository and open a pull request with your changes.
 Be sure to follow the existing guidelines and the code of conduct.